Superhoben/MD-simulation-CDIO/index.rst

 -----------
 This test was run with the following simulation parameters

-.. list-table:: Title
+.. list-table:: NVT Copper settings
    :widths: 50 50
-   :header-rows: 5
+   :header-rows: 1

    * - Setting name
      - Chosen setting